remotemac-io/status/README.md

 This file is updated whenever we have scheduled or unscheduled maintainance that results in downtime.

 ## Current status
 - We are currently experiencing some power issues.
-At this moment some of de dedicated mac mini's are unavailable.
+At this moment some of de dedicated mac mini's and our website are unavailable.